nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-08-14-fix-hackintosh-keyboard.md

   - iatkos
   - tilde
 ---
 I installed iAtkos L2 on my Acer 5742G laptop and it works really well, there was one thing that has been bugging me.
-I couldn&#8217;t press ~ on the keyboard and using the terminal was painful when it came to specifying paths relative to my home directory.
+I couldn't press ~ on the keyboard and using the terminal was painful when it came to specifying paths relative to my home directory.

 After some looking around I found this application <a href="https://github.com/tekezo/KeyRemap4MacBook" target="_blank">KeyRemap4MacBook</a>.
 As the name suggests it allows us to remap keys on the keyboard and assign them different functions.
 The problem I had was that I got <a href="http://en.wikipedia.org/wiki/Section_sign" target="_blank">§</a>** **instead of the usual backquote(\`).
-Here&#8217;s the relevant xml snippet that performs the desired conversion
+Here's the relevant xml snippet that performs the desired conversion

 <pre class="brush: plain; title: ; notranslate" title="">&lt;?xml version="1.0"?&gt;
 &lt;root&gt;